 “I used to have functioning brain cells, but I traded them in for children.”

 Every time you give birth, you push out some of your brain cells with your baby.
 Mom-brain is real.
 I used to be an excellent driver.
 And ever since I had my daughter, I suck!
 It’s like your brain is thinking about so many different things all at once that you literally can’t apply your entire focus onto one thing.
 You forget about appointments, miss events you wanted to go to, it’s so hard.
 Adjusting to not functioning as smoothly as you once did, is not an easy adjustment.
 But hey, I think I’d give up all my brain cells for my kids. (;

 What did I tell you… accurate, right?!
-What are your favorite funny motherhood quotes?
+What are your favorite funny parenting quotes?
 Let us know in the comments!
+We would love to add your funny quotes about motherhood to our list.
 Don’t forget to head over to our homepage and check out some more awesome content!

 Be sure to check out our Motherhood Page that includes tons of articles on all different aspects of parenting!

 If you found this article helpful, we’d love if you’d help us out by doing any of the following: